Want more information on this funding option? We answer the most common invoice factoring FAQs below.

 Have you considered using invoice factoring to increase capital for your business but you’re not quite sure how it works?

 Below, we’ve answered the invoice factoring FAQs about this popular funding option, so you can assess if factoring is right for your business.
+Many of these questions are actually directed towards the factoring company itself, as it’s an important part of assessing your partnership.
+When learning about invoice factoring, your partner should be able to answer all of these questions to your satisfaction.

 Invoice factoring FAQs: Top 11 questions that businesses ask invoice factoring providers: